-Electrical parking brake is applied $\Rightarrow$ 171.
+Electric parking brake is applied \Rightarrow 172.

-Electrical parking brake is not fully applied or released.
-Switch on ignition, depress brake pedal and attempt to reset the system by first releasing and then applying the electrical parking brake.
-If (D) remains flashing, do not drive and seek the assistance of a workshop.
+Electric parking brake is not fully applied or released.
+Switch on ignition, depress brake pedal and attempt to reset the system by first releasing and then applying the electric parking brake.
+If (P) remains flashing, do not drive and seek the assistance of a workshop.

-Electrical parking brake fault
+Electric parking brake fault